ISRI-PQC/topcoat/README.md

 See `examples/run_locally/main.go`.
 Right now, only Golang channel is implemented for inter-process communication.
 For a commandline application usage with socket communication, a new implementation of `utils/comms.Comms` is required.

+## Acknowledgements

+This work was funded by the Estonian Research Council under the grant number PRG1780 (Distributed Identity, Distributed Trust).

 ## Licence
 TOPCOAT is licensed under the MIT License.
 See [LICENSE](LICENSE)